vossstef/tang_nano_20k_c64/README.md

 Copy a *.CRT to your sdcard and rename it to **c64crt.crt** as default boot cartridge ROM.<br>
 Prevent the cartridge load at boot by OSD CRT selection **No Disk** , **Save settings** and System **Cold Boot**.<br>
 > [!TIP]
-**Detach Cartridge** by OSD CRT selection :<br>
+**Detach Cartridge** by OSD :<br>
 ```temporary``` **Cartridge unload & Reset**
 ```permanent``` **No Disk**, **Save settings** and System **Cold Boot**.<br>

 > [!IMPORTANT]
-> Be aware that some Freezer Card CRT require to use the standard C64 Kernal and the standard C1541 CBM DOS.
-Buildin DolphinDOS Speedloader isn't compatible.
+> Be aware that some Freezer Card CRT might require to use the standard C64 Kernal and the standard C1541 CBM DOS.

 ## BASIC Program Loader (.PRG)
 A BASIC Program *.PRG file can be loaded via OSD file selection.<br>